 Everything you need to know about the traditional Polynesian wedding ceremony in Bora Bora

-The Polynesian Wedding held in all the Tahitian islands is a merely ceremonial celebration.
+The Polynesian Wedding ceremony held in all the Tahitian islands is a merely folkloric celebration.
 It includes a Tahitian priest or Tahua, a conch blower, musicians and dancers, a handfasting blessing ceremony, exchange of flowers crowns and leis and being wrapped in a Tifafai or quilt.

 Bora Bora is a magical and romantic place to celebrate your love.
 The pristine lagoon, the peak of Mount Otemanu and the awe-inspiring sunsets will take your breath away while the traditional customs will lend meaning and emotion to your ceremony.